-- 1. Press the Power Button to turn on the radio. - Select the band by pressing the AM/FM button or the Bluetooth/2-Meter/Weather Button on the top panel. - 3.
-A single press of the Up or Down Tuning Buttons will change the frequency up or down for AM, FM and Ham (VHF) bands, and channel up or down for Weather.
+- 1) Press the Power Button to turn on the radio. - 2) Select the band by pressing the Band Button. - 3) A single press of the Up or Down Tuning Buttons will change the frequency up or down for AM, FM and Ham (VHF) bands, and channel up or down for Weather.